-If you have been sexually assaulted, you may be offered a specialist service.
+If you have been sexually assaulted, you may be offered support from a specialist service.
 They can also help you report the assault to the police, if you choose to.
 For more information see help after rape and sexual assault.

 Contraception and STI services

 A sexual health clinic should be able to give you advice about both sexually transmitted infections (STIs) and contraception.
-They are sometimes called family planning, GUM or sexual and reproductive health clinics.
+They are sometimes called family planning, GUM, or sexual and reproductive health clinics.